 According to my cousin, “carnival rules apply” in New Orleans so I got little to no sleep for most of the weekend.
 After getting up early to eat a “Big Easy Breakfast at Cafe Fleur-De-Lis, I walked around the city with my friends.
 We later split up and I took a double-decker hop-on/hop-off bus and did a solo city tour.
 Stops were in the French Market, Business District, Garden District, and Mardi Gras World; a warehouse with a walking tour that gives details on how floats are made for the Mardi Gras Parade.
 Later that night, I had the BEST BBQ dinner at The Joint followed by entertainment at a venue called Tipitina’s to hear live New Orleans Jazz, R&B, and Blues with James Andrews & the Crescent City All-Stars, Brass-A-Holics.

 I attended the NOLA Bull Run on Saturday morning.
-They recommend you register for the event, but it isn’t necessary.
+Registration for the event is recommended, but not necessary.
 It is much like the Bull Run in Spain, but no bulls!
-Lol There are roller derby girls that wear bull horns and foam bats in the midst of the crowd and “knock” you down.
+There are roller derby girls that wear bullhorns and foam bats in the midst of the crowd and “knock” you down.
 Apparently, we missed the run, but the crowd was still live.
 We had a great time roaming the town and bar hopping with the music playing by the live bands.

 Have you been to New Orleans?
-What were the highlights of your trip?